scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 Note that once the `noTrustReset` Boolean is set to TRUE and a trust reset is disallowed, this cannot be reversed.
 Therefore, ISDs SHOULD always set this value to FALSE, unless they have sufficiently assessed the risks and implications of making a trust reset impossible.

-**Note:** A trust reset represents a special use case where a new base TRC is created.
+Note that a trust reset represents a special use case where a new base TRC is created.
 It therefore differs from a TRC update (regular or sensitive) as the signatures in the new base TRC cannot be verified with the certificates contained in the predecessor TRC.
 Instead, a trust reset base TRC must be axiomatically trusted, similarly to how the initial TRC is trusted.

-### `votes` Field {#votes}
+### `votes` {#votes}

 The `votes` field contains a sequence of indices that refer to the voting certificates in the predecessor TRC.
 If index i is part of the `votes` field, then the voting certificate at position i in the `certificates` sequence of the predecessor TRC casted a vote on the successor TRC.
 For more information on the `certificates` sequence, see [](#cert).

-**Note:** In a base TRC, the `votes` sequence is empty.
+In a base TRC, the `votes` sequence is empty.

 Every entry in the `votes` sequence MUST be unique.<br>
 Further restrictions on votes are discussed in [](#update).